domce7/ideal-grafikas/README.md

 # SCHEDULIFY

-Work schedule is converted from excel to .ics format and is sent automatically to a worker
+Given a PDF file with a table inside, every employee who has shifting working hours are found.
+Their work schedule is created as an .ics format and sent to their email.